 No matter how much you spend on your office chair, $2000. or $50., or if you get the best office chair under $300, if you don’t properly set up your chair by adjusting it, it isn’t helping your body.
+For your next chair, you might also want to consider PU leather vs bonded leather when making your selection.
 Adjusting your chair to perfection is important for your posture when sitting in it for hours while working.
 Any decent office chair will let you adjust the height, armrests, seat depth, and recline to your body so that you’re comfortable.
 So let’s look at how to adjust your office chair.
+If this guide still doesn’t work, take a look at how to fix an office chair that won’t stay up.
+If your heart is set on a recliner, take a look at this list to find the best reclining office chair for your space.

 How To Adjust Your Office Chair